Repeated mergers of black hole binaries: implications for GW190521: Introduction

-However, without invoking non-standard physics, there are other possible mechanisms that can form higher mass BHs, particularly in dense environments through dynamical interactions.
-BHBs may form and evolve via gravitational interactions with other compact bodies in a dense stellar environment such as a globular cluster (GC) \citep{2006ApJ...637..937O,2010MNRAS.402..371B,2007PhRvD..76f1504O,2013MNRAS.435.1358T,2018MNRAS.480.2343C}.
-In these dense environments, the BH product of a previous BHB merger can go on to form a new BHB and merge again, which we henceforth refer to as second-generation BHs.
-This process can continue, creating a chain of mergers \citep{O_Leary_2016, Fishbach_2017, PhysRevD.95.124046, PhysRevLett.123.181101, Antonini_2019, PhysRevD.95.124046, Samsing_2018, PhysRevD.100.043027, Gerosa_2020, Safarzadeh_2019, Gayathri_2020, kimball2020black, Doctor_2020, Baibhav_2020}.
+BHBs may also form and evolve via gravitational interactions with other compact bodies in a dense stellar environment such as a GC \citep{2006ApJ...637..937O,2010MNRAS.402..371B,2007PhRvD..76f1504O,2013MNRAS.435.1358T,2018MNRAS.480.2343C}.
+In these dense environments, the BH product of a previous BHB merger can go on to form a new BHB and merge again, which we henceforth refer to as a second-generation BH.
+This process can continue, creating a chain of mergers \citep{O_Leary_2016, Fishbach_2017, PhysRevD.95.124046, PhysRevLett.123.181101, Antonini_2019, PhysRevD.95.124046, Samsing_2018, PhysRevD.100.043027, Gerosa_2020, Safarzadeh_2019, Gayathri_2020, 2020ApJ...900..177K, Doctor_2020, Baibhav_2020}.
 Such hierarchical mergers allow BHs to reach masses above what is achievable through stellar evolution.
-In particular, GCs have been shown as effective nurseries to host such hierarchical mergers, and that populating the mass gap is possible through this dynamical channel \citep{PhysRevD.95.124046, 2020arXiv200609744S}.
-While Intermediate Mass Black Holes (IMBHs) with $M_{\text{IMBH}}\gtrsim 100~\mathrm{M_{\odot}}$ have not been reported to originate in dynamical simulations of BHB chain mergers, indicating such a scenario is uncommon, recent work suggests that repeated mergers between BHs and very massive stars in young stars clusters are a promising channel to form an IMBH within the first $15$ Myr from star cluster formation \citep{2020arXiv200809571R}.
+In particular, it has been shown that GCs are effective nurseries to host such hierarchical mergers, and that populating the mass gap is possible through this dynamical channel \citep{PhysRevD.95.124046, 2021ApJ...923..126S}.

+While intermediate mass black holes (IMBHs) with $M_{\text{IMBH}}\gtrsim 100~\mathrm{M_{\odot}}$ have not been reported to originate in dynamical simulations of hierarchical BHB mergers, indicating such a scenario is uncommon, recent work suggests that repeated mergers between BHs and very massive stars in young star clusters are a promising channel to form an IMBH within the first $15$ Myr after star cluster formation \citep{2021MNRAS.501.5257R}.
+One of the main barriers to forming an IMBH through hierarchical mergers is the potentially large gravitational recoil velocities of merger products \citep{PhysRev.128.2471,1973ApJ...183..657B,1984MNRAS.211..933F, 2010ApJ...719.1427V, 2007ApJ...659L...5C, Lousto_2010}.
+Such recoil velocities can exceed a typical cluster's escape velocity, ejecting the second-generation BH and preventing future mergers.
+Although full calculations for gravitational recoil require numerical relativity, researchers have derived analytic formulae that can reasonably approximate the recoil behaviour seen in numerical simulations \citep{Lousto_2010, 2010ApJ...719.1427V}.